-The Urban Village-Downtown (UV-D) zoning, created in 2014, includes a minimum building height of 30 feet.
-It also requires at least two working stories for all portions of the building situated at the front building line and allows up to 90% lot coverage.
+The Urban Village-Downtown (UV-D) zoning, created in 2014, includes a minimum building height of 30 feet for commercial or single family-attached structures.
+Drive-under parking is allowed.
+The zoning requires at least two working stories to be situated at the front building line and allows up to 90% lot coverage.
 Drive-under parking is allowed, pull-in parking is not.

 This is language from the ordinance: “Maximum front building setback.
 At least 75 percent of the front building façade of all principal buildings shall be at the front property line, with zero feet of setback.
 Step-backs from the front building line are permitted elsewhere along the front building façade for articulation purposes.”

 The 25% of non-building space at the front of a structure can be used to accommodate a public plaza, pocket park or other public open space, or an outdoor seating area associated with a restaurant use, which is situated between the building and along a public street.
 Mixed-use Multi-family, for example retail below and apartments or condos above, is allowed.

 Parking?
 For new developments it appears to be drive-under or public parking on the street.